cisagov/development-guide/onboarding-checklist.md

 - [ ] Take notes on anything that is confusing or frustrating during your onboarding process.
-  - Please share this information with your buddy and/or the team so we can make things better.
+  - Please share this information with your buddy and the team so we can make things better.
   - If you notice a problem (especially with things like documentation), you are more than welcome to fix it!